SMTejashreeKashyap/git-practice/readme.md

-this is a demo file for git practice
-[A[Bthis is a demo file for git practice
+this is a demo file for git practice there is a demo class